-Find the answers to the frequently asked questions surrounding the CA125 blood test.
+Find out what a CA125 blood test is, how it's used in diagnosing or ruling out ovarian cancer and what the results may mean.
 If you have a question that isn't covered here, please feel free to call our support line on 020 7923 5475 or speak to your GP.

-CA125 is a protein that is found in blood.
+CA125 is a protein that's found in blood.

 A small sample of blood will be taken from your arm and sent to a lab where a simple test will measure the level of CA125 in your blood sample.

-In most healthy women, the level of CA125 is usually less than 35 units per millilitre (u/ml).
-However, some women do have a naturally high level of CA125 in their blood.
+A normal level of CA125 is usually less than 35 units per millilitre (u/ml).
+But some women do have a naturally high level of CA125 in their blood.

 If you have one or more of these symptoms frequently and persistently it's unlikely that you will have ovarian cancer, but your GP will want to rule out the possibility.
 The CA125 blood tests is a useful way to gather some more information and will help your GP decide what to do next.